Eight Schools Association: History

-1973–2006: Informal association
+Informal origins (1973–2006)

 During the 1973–74 school year, the heads of Andover, Choate, Deerfield, Exeter, Hotchkiss, Lawrenceville, and St. Paul's agreed to meet on a yearly, albeit informal, basis.
 After the first meeting, Northfield Mount Hermon was invited to join.
 According to Choate's website, the purpose of the ESA was "to show a connection between these [member] schools in academic philosophy, admissions standards, and athletic pursuits."

 In 1996, the ESA agreed to add a second annual meeting to its calendar, with one meeting for the heads of school and the other for representatives of each school's boards of trustees.

-The ESA will not expand unless the eight member schools unanimously agree, and no new members have been added since 1974.
+The association requires unanimous consent to admit new members; none have been added since 1974.

-2006–present: Formalized group
+Formal incorporation (2006–present)

 In April 2006, the ESA schools established a more formal administrative structure, appointing a president, vice president, and executive director.
 These roles were staffed by administrators of the member schools (i.e., not full-time ESA employees), who would rotate every three years.
 The ESA also adopted bylaws which state that the ESA's primary purpose is to "address critical educational issues in order to ensure the best educational experiences and outcomes for students, explore new research and trends in education, and develop collaborative programs."

-The ESA heads have continued their annual meetings since formalizing the ESA.
+The ESA heads have continued meeting annually since 2006.
 Topics discussed at ESA meetings include economic difficulties in the private school industry, ways to improve boarding school affordability, and the economic feasibility of need-blind admissions.
 Previous invitees and speakers at these meetings include Harvard Graduate School of Education professor James P. Honan, former Dartmouth College president James Wright, journalist Steven Brill, and education policy specialists.

-Financial resources

-Although several ESA schools no longer publish their endowment figures, in 2016 the ESA contained seven of the ten wealthiest traditional college-preparatory boarding schools in the United States, as measured by total size of endowment.
-(In 2017, the endowments of Kamehameha Schools in Hawaii ($11.0 billion) and the Milton Hershey School in Pennsylvania ($13.7 billion) were each larger than that of all the ESA schools combined.
-However, those two schools focus on educating specific subsets of the American population: Native Hawaiians and low-income students.
-Reflecting their different financial models, they also charge much lower tuition than the ESA schools—in Milton Hershey's case, none.)

-Reflecting these financial resources, as of the 2023–24 school year, all eight ESA members commit to provide financial aid equivalent to the full demonstrated need of the U.S. citizen students that they admit.
+Finances

+The ESA does not hold a central endowment; each member school is independently governed and funded.
+As of fiscal year 2024, the eight schools reported combined net assets of approximately $8.7 billion.
+As of the 2025–26 school year, all eight schools commit to meeting 100% of demonstrated financial need for admitted U.S. citizen students.